ziyangz5/MinePilot/docs/status.md

 <div style="text-align:center"><img src="figures/fig_5.png"/></div>

 ### Network Structure and Loss Function
 We are using one of the most popular network structure, [ResNet50](https://arxiv.org/abs/1512.03385), to do the segmentation.
 This network can achieve a very high accuracy ([See Evaluation](#Evaluation)).
 We train the SNN by minimizing the pixel-wise cross entropy between the ground truth and our prediction.
-The pixel-wise cross entropy function is given below:
+The pixel-wise cross entropy function is given below:<br>

 $$
 L(\pmb{y},\pmb{\hat{y}})=\sum_{i=0}^n\sum_{j=0}^m\textit{H}(y_{ij},\hat{y}_{ij})
 $$

 ## Deep Q Network